alexisespinosa-uptake/OpenFOAMContainers/Documentation/ContainerCreation/I.CREATE_MPICH_OPENFOAM_CONTAINER_DOCKER.md

 ```
 (Of course, we have used "-t pawsey/openfoam:7" to build our own tested container which is ready to be used.
 If users want to use pawsey provided containers, they only need to use them directly from the repositories explained at the end of this document).

+$
-## Testing the container with Docker
+## 4. Testing correctnes of the Docker container

 The final objective for OpenFOAM containers is to run in parallel using the host MPICH installed in Magnus or Zeus.
 For that we will need to port the container to Singularity.
 Unfortunately, as far as we know, Docker is still unable to run mpi applications using the host MPI installation, but still, we can test the Docker container using the internal MPICH.
 This will not test efficiency (as it is much more efficient to use the host installation, as will be shown later) but will test correctness.